autodesk-platform-services/aps-tutorials-website/docs/setup/_shared/vscode.md

 Simply install the latest stable build for your platform.

 :::tip
-We've also built an extension for Visual Studio Code that gives you access to some of the Forge services and data directly from the editor, without writing a single line of code:
+We've built an extension for Visual Studio Code that provides insight into some of the Forge services and data directly from the editor:
 [vscode-forge-tools](https://marketplace.visualstudio.com/items?itemName=petrbroz.vscode-forge-tools).
+This could be useful when debugging your own Forge applications.
 :::